shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

    $ dfu-util --list

 If your device shows up as a LUNA board, congratulations!
-You’re ready to move on to the next step.
+You're ready to move on to the next step.

 Optional: Bootloader Locking